ucpride/jekyll-now/_posts/2018-3-2-A-Brief-History-of-Pride.md

 ---
 layout: post
-title: Vendors from Pride 2017
+title: A Brief History of Pride
 ---

 A brief history of the Upper Cumberland PRIDE festival: